-Next steps
+Next Steps

 You can explore other workshop materials for ConQuest from the CSD-Core workshops section.
-The ConQuest user guide and other available ConQuest documents can be found here.
+The ConQuest user guide and other available ConQuest documents can be found by selecting ConQuest as the Product from the Documentation and Resources page.